Words by Lindz

 At the end of her school year, we were able to help Nic leave school without her parents’ intervention successfully, and we started a new life in Florida, where we have lived ever since.

 We had talked about getting married from day one.
-Lindz remembers riding up a ski lift in PA with Nic and casually talking about wanting to get married.
-We spent about ten months apart when our parents had banned us from seeing each other, and we used to talk about our future life and wedding all the time, so I would say we’ve been planning it for a while.
+Lindz remembers riding up a ski lift in PA with Nic and casually talking about getting married.
+We spent about ten months apart when our parents had banned us from seeing each other, and we used to talk about our future life and wedding all the time.
+So I would say we’ve been planning it for a while.

 Ultimately, I started making plans to propose to Nic in the winter of 2018.

 I had countless conversations with friends about how I was going to set up this proposal.
-I threw around ideas like hiking to a cliff somewhere, a destination proposal, setting up a concert and proposing after – the ideas were wild, and thankfully I had some friends remind me that simple is good, easier, and something to be remembered; and it would cause me a lot less stress.
+I threw around ideas like hiking to a cliff somewhere, a destination proposal, setting up a concert, and proposing after.
+The ideas were wild, and thankfully I had some friends remind me that simple is good, easier.
+Something to be remembered, and it would cause me a lot less stress.

-We decided to plan a cover beach day for April 6th, and I gathered all our close friends, and we enjoyed a day spending time together in the sun while preparing for the proposal later that evening.
+We decided to plan a cover beach day for April 6th.
+I gathered all our close friends, and we enjoyed a day spending time together in the sun while preparing for the proposal later that evening.

 Keeping secrets from Nic is hard, so I never actually had the ring at our apartment.
 I shipped it directly to a friend for safe-keeping until the date.
-Ultimately, I’m just glad I was able to surprise her, because when she thinks something is up, she’ll get really nosy.
+Ultimately, I’m just glad I could surprise her because she’ll get really nosy when she thinks something is up.

 Nic’s ring is from a jeweler in New York City called “Tippy Taste.”
-She picked out the company for their uniqueness in rings and the desire for something that wasn’t a traditional diamond and setting.
-Lindz decided on a very small, dainty rose gold band with purple stones creating a floral pattern around it.
-It wasn’t very expensive, but it was something we both wanted, because we knew the money could go towards other things in our lives.
+She picked out the company for its uniqueness in rings and the desire for something that wasn’t a traditional diamond and setting.
+Lindz decided on a tiny, dainty rose gold band with purple stones creating a floral pattern around it.
+It wasn’t very expensive, but it was something we both wanted because we knew the money could go towards other things in our lives.

 Wedding planning has been pretty smooth so far!
 I feel like we’ve finalized a lot of the important details to us.
-It is crucial that this be something we want, and not an event we put together to please other people.
-We’ve seen a lot of weddings where people are invited out of obligation, or the wedding is planned by people other than the couple.
+It is crucial that this be something we want and not an event to please other people.
+We’ve seen many weddings where people are invited out of obligation, or the wedding is planned by people other than the couple.

-We want this to be a celebration we will enjoy, and that creates memories for years to come.
+We want this to be a celebration we will enjoy, creating memories for years to come.
 It is much more straightforward than the average wedding, much to our delight.
-We’re working off a minimal budget since we’re self-funding this, but I think that makes every decision that much more intentional, and full of simple beauty.
+We’re working off a minimal budget since we’re self-funding this.
+But I think that makes every decision that much more intentional and full of simple beauty.

-We want our love to be the most radical, life changing experience that shows others, it’s ok to step outside of traditional and conformality and create a life that is unique and celebrates you as an individual, not who others want you to be.
+We want our love to be the most radical, life-changing experience that shows others.
+It’s ok to step outside of traditional and conformality.
+Create a unique life, and celebrate you as an individual, not who others want you to be.

 We want to celebrate the reckless and wild hearts around us, as much as we want to celebrate our love.
 Our love wouldn’t be possible without them.

-There is nothing better, healthier, and real, than to be true to yourself and to your heart.
+There is nothing better, healthier, and real than being true to yourself and your heart.
 This can be the hardest thing to do, but I believe it holds the most reward.
 We all deserve true, abiding love.